radarlabs/documentation/docs/tutorials/logging-and-analyzing-where-conversions-occur.md

 import Alert from "../../src/components/Alert";

 <Alert alertType="info">
-  Custom events are available on the {` `}
+  Conversions are available on the {` `}
   <a href="https://radar.com/pricing" target="_blank">Enterprise plan</a>
   .
 </Alert>

-In this tutorial, we show you how to use Radar's [custom events API](/api#send-a-custom-event) to analyze the location context associated with key customer interactions.
-Custom events can represent anything from a conversion or purchase to engagement with an in-app feature.
+In this tutorial, we show you how to use Radar's [conversions API](/api#log-a-conversion) to analyze the location context associated with key customer interactions.
+Conversions can represent anything from a purchase or signup to engagement with an in-app feature.

-When these events are enriched with Radar's location context, they can be used to determine where these key interactions occur and measure the value of location based features.
+When these events are enriched with Radar's location context, they can be used to determine where these conversions occur and measure the value of location based features.

 ## Languages used